Enzo Francescoli: International career

 However, Uruguay's performance in the tournament were less than stellar.
 The team earned two draws and two defeats, advancing to the second round only as one of the best third-placed teams, while Francescoli only scored once throughout the entire tournament, in an infamous 1–6 defeat to Denmark in the first round.
 This tournament was seen by Francescoli as his worst performance in his entire career.
 He stated in an interview, "[T]he only thing I ask is forgiveness from all Uruguayans."
-Uruguay ultimately fell in the round of 16, to the eventual champions Argentina, led by eventual Golden Ball winner Diego Maradona.
+Uruguay ultimately fell in the round of 16, following a 1–0 defeat to the eventual champions Argentina, led by eventual Golden Ball winner Diego Maradona.